cnnrro/digital-garden-jekyll-template/_pages/index.md

 I want to spend every day learning.
 And I want to share those experiences here.

-If any of this sounds interesting, check out [my blog](/blog){: .internal-link} or find me on [twitter](https://twitter.com/connorjrobbins).
+If any of this sounds interesting, check out [my blog](/blog) or find me on [twitter](https://twitter.com/connorjrobbins).

-If you want a little more I have a [newsletter](https://www.connorjrobbins.com/newsletter){: .internal-link} that's sent out every other Sunday.
-(You can also read the [newsletter archive](https://www.connorjrobbins.com/newsletter){: .internal-link} if you're interested.)
+If you want a little more I have a [newsletter](https://www.connorjrobbins.com/newsletter) that's sent out every other Sunday.
+(You can also read the [newsletter archive](https://www.connorjrobbins.com/newsletter) if you're interested.)

 <style>
   .wrapper {